 Ten planned drill holes at Hushamu were completed in 2021-2022, totalling 4,934 metres.
-Drilling at Hushamu was paused to allow the drill to test the targets at Macintosh, as described above.
+Drilling at Hushamu was paused to allow the drill to test the targets at MIintosh, as described below.
 The holes completed during late 2021 and early 2022 were targeted at filling in an under-drilled volume to the southwest of the resource and intercepted mineralization consistent with that found elsewhere in the Hushamu Deposit.
 The objective of that drilling program was to test areas near the defined resource with potential for increasing the global resource.
 Assays from 2021 and 2022 drilling at Hushamu have indicated that the potential exists to upgrade the grade in certain under-drilled areas of the resource within the conceptual pit outline considered during the 2021 PEA.
 In addition, HU22-06 demonstrated that mineralization extends more than 180m beyond the modelled pit shell.
-Additional in-fill drilling is being considered for 2023, targeting conversion of in-pit Inferred Resources to Indicated as well as additional step-outs adjacent to the 2021 PEA pit shell.
+Additional in-fill drilling is required, with the objective of elevating approximately 100 million tonnes of in-pit Inferred Resources to Indicated as well as additional step-outs adjacent to the 2021 PEA pit shell.
 See the Company's August 2022 press release for more details.